elisatello/itp/FtoC/ReadMe.md

 - added console.log(c)
 - program runs.
 - added c.toFixed(2) for cleaner look
-- consulted older brother just in case, he recomended to add strings "ºF is " and "ºC" to console.log line for cleaner look and more fun :)
+- consulted brother just in case, he recomended to add strings "ºF is " and "ºC" to console.log line for cleaner look and more fun :)